 Individual members are usually Hunters or Warrior Monks and can also be referred to as "church militants" (where "militant" is the noun).
 Note that this trope really only applies to Western theist/deist religions, as Eastern religions (Buddhism, Shinto, Tao, etc.) are almost always depicted as kung-fu-slinging warrior monks (sometimes Christian/Pseudo-Christian monks can be kung-fu-slinging as well).
-The sword-slinging holy-equipped special forces of the Church Military are usually known as Paladins.
-Nuns with guns usually come halfway between this and Amazon Brigade.
-If there is a Fanatic branch of the Church Militant, expect the Knight Templar.

 If a Church Militant exists as a State Secsubdivision of a larger, predominantly pacifist Church, expect it to be called "The Inquisition" regardless of the fact that Real Life inquisition was more like a detective and judicial branch of the Catholic Church (see also The Spanish Inquisition) than its military arm.
 See also Kung-Fu Jesus.